Trying to plan your next vacation and have major sticker shock? Scroll to find out some affordable spring break trips for families in the U.S.

 2. Why Visit Philadelphia during Spring Break

 The City of Brotherly Love is next up on our list.
-So much history and heritage have come out of Philadelphia.
+So much history and heritage have come out of Philadelphia, making it one of the best destinations for a family vacation during spring break.

 Whether you’re a history buff or not, the city of Philadelphia is a great spring break destination.
-There are at least 20 museums in the city that you and your family can enjoy for free.
+There are at least 20 free museums in the city that you and your family can enjoy.

 The famous Independence Hall, the Liberty Bell Center, and the Franklin Institute are among the few that won’t cost you a dime.
 You also can catch a ball game at Citizens Bank Park.